blacknon/hwatch/README.md

 - Can output the execution result as log (json format).
 - Support ANSI color code.
 - Execution result can be scroll.
+- Not only as a TUI application, but also to have the differences output as standard output.
+- If a difference occurs, you can have the specified command additionally executed.

 ## Install